MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-aspnet-on-a-remote-iis-computer.md

 6. Type the first letter of your process name to quickly find your app.

-    * If your are using the [in-process hosting model](/aspnet/core/host-and-deploy/aspnet-core-module?view=aspnetcore-3.1#hosting-models) on IIS, select the correct **w3wp.exe** process.
+    * If you're using the [in-process hosting model](/aspnet/core/host-and-deploy/aspnet-core-module?view=aspnetcore-3.1#hosting-models) on IIS, select the correct **w3wp.exe** process.
 Starting in .NET Core 3, this is the default.

     * Otherwise, select the **dotnet.exe** process.
 (This is the out-of-process hosting model.)